henrytill/noematic/README.md

 > [!WARNING]
 > This is a work-in-progress prototype.
 It is unstable and not yet fit for general use.

-Currently, it only supports Chrome/Chromium.
+Currently, it only works with Chrome/Chromium.
 Firefox support is planned.

 ## Development Notes